getnexusapp/.github/EULA.md

 TO THE MAXIMUM EXTENT PERMITTED BY APPLICABLE LAW, THE TOTAL AGGREGATE LIABILITY OF NEXUS AND NAWRASS ANDALOUSSI DAHMAN ARISING OUT OF OR RELATING TO THE SOFTWARE OR THIS AGREEMENT SHALL NOT EXCEED THE GREATER OF:

-(a) the amount you actually paid to Nexus for the Software during the twelve (12) months before the event giving rise to the claim; or
+(a) the amount you actually paid to Nexus for the Software during the twelve (12) months preceding the event giving rise to the claim; or

 (b) USD $100.